Derek Freeman: Back to Samoa

 In December 1965, Freeman returned to Samoa, staying there the next two years.
 Originally his research was supposed to focus on social change, especially interactions between demographic and environmental processes, and he intended to base his research in ethological and psychoanalytic theory.
 However, traveling to Samoa Freeman decided that his objective should rather be to refute Mead's studies of Samoan sexuality.
 After working for a while in Western Samoa where he had most of his connections, he traveled to Ta‘ū in American Samoa, the location of Mead's fieldwork in the 1920s, hoping to find some of her original informants.
 He did not find any, but he did interview several Chiefs who had known Mead and who were highly critical of her depictions of Samoan society.
 He was also told that Mead had had an affair with a Samoan man, and the men he interviewed expressed outrage at her sexual licentiousness.
-This information deeply impacted Freeman, who later described the discovery as deeply upsetting.
+This information deeply affected Freeman, who later described the discovery as deeply upsetting.
 He concluded that when Mead described Young Samoan women as sexually liberated she was in fact projecting onto them "her own sexual experiences as a young woman in the faraway, romantic south seas".
 Shortly after uncovering this information Freeman suffered another breakdown, his Samoan hosts found him wandering the beach in an agitated state.
 Due to his "verbally violent" behavior, the coast guard was dispatched to bring him to observation at the local hospital.
 Samoan witnesses ascribed the incident to spirit possession, some Americans thought of it as evidence of psychological problems, but Freeman himself dismissed those speculations attributing it to fatigue from research and possible symptoms of dengue fever.